Resources stocks for Dummies: Here’s how to get started in the ASX’s most exciting sector in 2024

 Why have resources stocks outperformed their peers?

-As we mentioned in the introduction, resources stocks have outperformed their peers last year.
+As we mentioned in the introduction, resources stocks have tendency to outperform their peers in adverse economic times.
 In 2022, the S&P 500 fell by 16.7%, but the S&P Goldman Sachs Commodity Index rose by 8.7%.

 Supply chain disruptions have also helped the cause of certain companies with local projects – investors and end customers are willing to pay a premium for a product they can receive sooner.